 1:38 Amy Cuddy: So a handshake, or the lack of a handshake, can have us talking for weeks and weeks and weeks.
 Even the BBC and The New York Times.
 So obviously when we think about nonverbal behavior, or body language -- but we call it nonverbals as social scientists -- it's language, so we think about communication.
 When we think about communication, we think about interactions.
 So what is your body language communicating to me?
 What's mine communicating to you?

 2:04 And there's a lot of reason to believe that this is a valid way to look at this.
 So social scientists have spent a lot of time looking at the effects of our body language, or other people's body language, on judgments.
 And we make sweeping judgments and inferences from body language.
 And those judgments can predict really meaningful life outcomes like who we hire or promote, who we ask out on a date.
 For example, Nalini Ambady, a researcher at Tufts University, shows that when people watch 30-second soundless clips of real physician-patient interactions, their judgments of the physician's niceness predict whether or not that physician will be sued.
 So it doesn't have to do so much with whether or not that physician was incompetent, but do we like that person and how they interacted?
-Even more dramatic, Alex Todorov at Princeton has shown us that judgments of political candidates' faces in just one second predict 70 percent of U.S. Senate and gubernatorial race outcomes, and even, let's go digital, emoticons used well in online negotiations can lead to you claim more value from that negotiation.
+Even more dramatic, Alex Todorov at Princeton has shown us that judgments of political candidates' faces in just one second predict 70 percent of U.S. Senate and gubernatorial race outcomes, and even, let's go digital, emoticons used well in online negotiations can lead you to claim more value from that negotiation.
 If you use them poorly, bad idea.
 Right?

 3:19 So when we think of nonverbals, we think of how we judge others, how they judge us and what the outcomes are.
 We tend to forget, though, the other audience that's influenced by our nonverbals, and that's ourselves.
 We are also influenced by our nonverbals, our thoughts and our feelings and our physiology.